 "A kid?
 The whole class is making fun of me!"

-"Not Milleia though."
+"Not Milleia, though."

 "Eh?"

 "Milleia laughed too!"
-Jayden accused.
+Jayden protested.

 "Milleia…"

-And there he went.
-Frozen again.
+And there he went again.

 This guy… did he already fall for her?

-I wasn't doing it for him.
+I was not doing this for him.

 It was revenge.
-Pure, clean revenge.

 "Oh?
 Isn't that Edward?"